Australia Zoo - Wildlife Hospital

 - Must be able to work independently and within a team environment and both establish and maintain successful working relationships and communication.

 - Ability to actively listen and effectively follow all instructions and directions.
-(All guidelines, policies and procedures will be outlined in supporting documents provided to all successful applicants before arrival.
-These will be overviewed during your first day induction by an experienced member of the Wildlife Hospital team.
-The project’s coordinator will also be able to answer any questions or queries prior to and during your placement if required.
+(All guidelines, policies and procedures will be outlined in supporting documents provided to successful applicants before arrival.
+These will be overviewed during your first day induction by an experienced member of the Wildlife Hospital team and the Australia Zoo program coordinator will be available to answer any questions or queries prior to and during your placement, as required.)

 - Volunteer Benefits

-- Great opportunity to volunteer at a Wildlife Hospital in Australia - the largest & busiest purpose built facility of its kind in the world.
-Gain experience in the care of Australian native wildlife.
+- Unique opportunity to volunteer at a Wildlife Hospital in Australia – one of the largest & busiest purpose- built facilities of its kind in the world.

 - Fast Facts